Gareth Hock: 2000s

-On 19 May 2006 Hock made his long-awaited return to rugby league in the Wigan Warriors' Rugby League Challenge Cup match against the Salford City Reds which the Wigan Warriors lost 4–16, despite being on the losing team Hock made an impressive return.
-He featured in the next match which was against rivals St. Helens, he was again impressive and scored a try but the Wigan Warriors lost 14–28.
-His impressive return has meant that Hock is likely to be included in the Great Britain test squad to take on New Zealand only a month after returning from a 2-year injury.
+On 19 May 2006 Hock made his return in the Wigan Warriors' Challenge Cup match against the Salford City Reds which Wigan lost 4–16; despite being on the losing team Hock made an impressive return.
+He featured in the next match which was against rivals St. Helens, he was again impressive and scored a try but the Warriors lost 14–28.

 In September 2008, he was named in the England training squad for the 2008 Rugby League World Cup, and in October 2008 he was named in the final 24-man England squad.
 He was named in the England team to face Wales at the Keepmoat Stadium, Doncaster, before England's departure for the 2008 Rugby League World Cup.
 He went with the England squad to compete in the 2008 Rugby League World Cup tournament in Australia.
 Group A's first match against Papua New Guinea he played at in England's victory.

 In June 2009, he tested positive for cocaine following tests on an 'A' sample of urine taken during a match between the Wigan Warriors and the Salford City Reds.
 A second 'B' sample also returned a positive result for benzoylecgonine, the main metabolite of cocaine.
 In August 2009, it was confirmed that Hock would face a two-year ban from rugby league as he did not appeal against the mandatory ban.